sid91hari/Video_Game_Sales_Prediction/README.md

 Link: https://www.machinehack.com/hackathons/5ef5dcfff86bc10bcd96d915

+Top 12% Finish (Out of 404 participants)

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 APPROACH:

 The Response variable is SalesInMillions and Evaluation Metric used in RMSE.
-R language is used for this operation.
+R language is used for programming.
 The R script provides the entire analysis and machine learning models (GBM/XGBoost/Light GBM/CatBoost).
 The Jupter Notebook provides the details of the analysis and the final model written in R.